Accessibility Design Standards

 In September 2020, the City issued a Technical Bulletin ISTB-2020-03 that incorporates a new Appendix 7.8 to the Accessibility Design Standards.
 The appendix provides interim guidance and direction on the design and installation of accessibility measures where a cycle track or multi-use pathway approaches an intersection.
-The interim solutions outlined in this appendix are to be followed until further standards are developed by the City.

 For more information on the Accessibility Design Standards, please contact StandardsSection@ottawa.ca.

 The interactive map and table below display accessible play structure and play area locations.
 The number of play structures and play areas listed in the table will expand or contract as you zoom in, zoom out or pan the map view.
 You can also navigate to an area of interest by searching for a park name, address, intersection, street segment or city facility in the “Find address or place” search box.
 Clicking on a play structure or play area will display more information about that location.

 What are Tactile Signs?

 Tactile means “understood through sense of touch”.
 Characters and pictograms are raised 0.8 to 1.5 mm above the surface, and have Grade 1 Braille located directly below the associated pictograph or large text.
 All doors within the public spaces of the facility will be identified with tactile signage.
 Drinking fountains, accessible routes, and information desks will be identified and directory signs will be included to help direct the public to major functional areas.